irfanhakim-as/linux-wiki/distros/EndeavourOS.md

 ## Using a Touchpad

-This details on how to configure and use a trackpad such as the Apple Magic Trackpad 2 with macOS-like gestures on X11.
+This details on how to configure and use a trackpad such as the Apple Magic Trackpad 2 with macOS-like gestures.

 ### References